 Farquhar was a 10th round pick in 2008, but didn’t hang around long as he was included in the deal for Oakland outfielder Rajai Davis after the 2010 season.
 Oddly, Toronto got him back for David Purcey as the 2011 season kicked off.
 He was a waiver wire pickup twice, and then Seattle got him from the Yankees in the Ichiro deal.
 Most recently, he was picked up by Tampa in a multi-player deal after the 2015 season.

 Anyway – he’s actually a pretty good pitcher, with high strikeout rates and reasonably good control.
 After a pretty good 2013 and 2014, he had a rough 2015, losing eight of nine decisions out of the pen, including four straight the last week of the season.
-Had a much better year in 35 appearances for Tampa last year (despite making, what, four trips back to AAA Durham) and enters 2017 with a shot at an increased workload.
+Had a much better year in 35 appearances for Tampa in 2016.

 1895 Andrew Thompson